actionml/docs.actionml.com/predictionio_cli_cheatsheet.md

+{{#template name='predictionio_cli_cheatsheet'}}
 #PredictionIO CLI Cheatsheet

 PredictionIO can be seen as 2 types of servers, one takes in and stores events&mdash;the EvnetServer&mdash;and the other serves prediction&mdash;the PredictionServer.
 The general non-template specific commands can be run from anywhere, in any directory but the template specific commands must be run in the directory of the specific engine-instance being used, this is because some commands rely on files (like engine.json) to be available.

 #General Commands
-At any point you can run `pio help <some-command> to get a help screen printed with all supported options for a command.
+At any point you can run `pio help some-command` to get a help screen printed with all supported options for a command.

 ##Start/stop